varias-io/tu-delft-rizom/README.md

 If the user tries to create a survey with no channel selected, a warning will be shown.

 A message will be sent to the relevant channel with a button that lets users fill out the latest survey.
+When a user tries to click the fill in survey button in this message for a survey they have already filled out, a message only they can see will be sent in the channel letting them know they have already filled out the survey.

 ## List of surveys